arti9m/PHP-MSCFB-Parser/README.md

 $file->free();
 unset($file);
 ```
-## Advanced
+## More options

 ### Debug Mode

 Debug mode enables output (echo) of all error and warning messages.
-To enable debug mode, set 2nd parameter to `true` in constructor:
+To enable Debug mode, set 2nd parameter to `true` in constructor:
 ```PHP
 $file = new MSCFB("path_to_cfb_file.bin", true);
 ```
 **Warning!** PHP function name in which error occured is displayed alongside the actual message.
-Do not enable debug mode in your production code since it may pose a security risk!
+Do not enable Debug mode in your production code since it may pose a security risk!

 ### Limit memory for temporary files

-MSCFB may use temporary stream resource for storing some data (eg. miniStream) during its work.
+MSCFB may use temporary PHP stream resource for storing some data (eg. miniStream) during its work.
 It is stored either in memory or as a temporary file, depending on data size.
-By default, data that exceeds 2MiB in size is stored in a temporary file.
+By default, data that exceeds 2MiB in size is stored as a temporary file.

 You can control this threshold by specifying the size in bytes as the 3rd parameter to constructor:
 ```PHP